shyamjesal/digitalgarden/_notes/blog/levitating-lawn-chair-larry.md

 >
 > ― Mark Twain

-Imagine being a pilot, flying at an altitude of ~4,900m.
-You spot a lawn chair, flying in the sky using 45 weather balloons attached.
+Imagine being a pilot, flying at an altitude of 4,900m.
+You spot a lawn-chair, flying in the sky using 45 weather balloons attached.
 On the chair is a man wearing sunglasses, with a bottle of soda and a sandwich.
 This is Larry Walters.

 When Larry was 13 years old, he had a dream.
 A dream to fly, and on July 8, 1982, he flew.
 He flew way high and survived (thanks to his planning and some luck) to tell the tale.

-For the complete story, I would highly highly recommend watching this work of art by [Jon Bois](https://www.youtube.com/@jonbois "Jon's youtube").
+For the complete story, I would highly recommend watching this work of art by [Jon Bois](https://www.youtube.com/@jonbois "Jon's youtube").

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=E7w_v9J7iOc
 " target="_blank"><img src="http://img.youtube.com/vi/E7w_v9J7iOc/0.jpg"